nvlled/reader/README.md

 my preference and reading style.

-The primary goal is reading comfort for long reading sessions.
+The primary goal is reading comfort for long or large blocks of text.
 Secondary
 (and optional) goal is to improve reading speed.

 # Download and setup